Bushfire recovery: Using equipment or machinery after bushfire

 Reduce remaining risk by using a work-positioning system, for example travel-restraint systems, industrial rope-access systems.

 Reduce remaining risk by using fall-arrest systems, such as catch platforms, fall arrest-harness systems

 Reduce remaining risk by using a ladder or implement an administrative control.
 Note: Ladders are not suitable for long duration or high- force tasks.
 Record keeping duties apply for employers using administrative-only controls.

 Safety of others

 People in rural areas often work alone, particularly on farms.
-WorkSafe has guidance on its website which can help reduce the risks from working alone on farms.
+WorkSafe has guidance which can help reduce the risks from working alone on farms.

 Safe use of equipment and machinery

 Safe use of chainsaws